Peru & Galapagos Explorer

 Itinerary

 Bienvenidos!
 Welcome to Peru.
-With Indigenous cultures dating back millennia, this country is a fascinating land of Amazonian rainforests, diverse wildlife and soaring mountains.
+With Indigenous cultures dating back millennia, this country is a fascinating land of Amazonian rainforests, diverse wildlife and mountains.
 Your adventure begins in Lima with a welcome meeting at 4 pm at your hotel.
-Embark on an optional Lima Bites and Sights Tour with Urban Adventures, taking you to the bohemian Barranco district to sample the best local street food and pisco cocktails.
+If you arrive early, you might like to visit the Gold Museum or do the Lima Discovery Tour with Urban Adventures to explore hidden hangouts, markets and street food vendors loved by Limeños (people who live in Lima).

 Set out on a walking tour of downtown Lima this morning, where the streets are lined with old mansions, palaces and churches.
 Take in Plaza Mayor, the Cathedral of Lima, the San Francisco Monastery and the Central Market where you’ll get a glimpse into Peru’s abundant produce.
 Then, board a local bus to Paracas – it may stop three or four times along the way.
 There are no planned activities in Paracas, but how about seeking out a bar serving Peru's national libation – Pisco sour?
 (B)